-As part of the course, a one-year internship program is mandate.
-During this period the candidate will be provided a stipend of Rs.
-12,000/- per month.
+As part of the course, a one-year internship program is required.
+During this period the candidate will be provided a stipend.
 The certificate will be provided after completing the one-year course +mandate internship

 Completion

 A pass mark is necessary for getting the certificate of fellowship.
 The certificate will be issued in an institutional function after successfully completing the 24 months of the programme, including the thesis work, required exams, and the mandated internship.